2022 Luding earthquake: Relief efforts

-On 5 September, the Chinese government reserved 50 million yuan (7,250,000 USD) for relief efforts.
-An additional 150 million yuan (21,602,010 USD) was provided on 9 September.
+On 5 September, the Chinese government reserved 50 million yuan (US$7,250,000) for relief efforts.
+An additional 150 million yuan (US$21,602,010) was provided on 9 September.
 Officials of Sichuan also allocated 50 million yuan to Ganzi.
-The Red Cross Society of China provided 1 million yuan (143,000 USD), 450 tents, 3,000 relief packages, 2,400 beds, and 1,200 blankets.
+The Red Cross Society of China provided 1 million yuan (US$143,000), 450 tents, 3,000 relief packages, 2,400 beds, and 1,200 blankets.
 In addition, more than 150 members of the organization responded to the crisis.
-Donations from 65 businesses to assist in recovery efforts totaled 1.168 billion yuan (167,435,988 USD), according to SASAC.
-Wuliangye donated 15 million yuan (2,200,000 USD) while BYD donated 5 million yuan (718,000 USD).
+Donations from 65 businesses to assist in recovery efforts totaled 1.168 billion yuan (US$167,435,988), according to SASAC.
+Wuliangye donated 15 million yuan (US$2,200,000) while BYD donated 5 million yuan (US$718,000).

 Over 3,600 people and 70 search and rescue dogs from Chongqing, Gansu, Guizhou, Yunnan, Qinghai, and other nearby regions were put on standby for possible interregional efforts.
 The State Reserve Bureau and Ministry of Emergency Management allocated 3,000 tents, 10,000 quilts, 10,000 beds, and other relief supplies to relocate residents of Luding County.
 More than 50,000 residents in Ganzi and Ya'an were evacuated, and 22,000 were relocated across 124 makeshift settlements.

 Roads giving way to the epicenter region had reopened, allowing traffic to resume by 7 September.
 Officials in Luding County said that its lithium battery factories were unaffected.
 Most commercial and industrial operations had resumed.
 The China Conservation and Research Center for the Giant Panda said that all four panda facilities across the province were unaffected.
 PetroChina operated three gas stations at its facilities in Kangding and Ganzi to ensure its supply for disaster relief.
 Trucks were also utilized to mobilize oil to the region.
 By 8 September, power was restored to 34,184 households or about 80 percent of Ganzi and Ya'an prefectures.
 China Tower said that 211 of its 398 mobile communication facilities lost power while two were out of service.
 In response, 138 repair specialists, 59 vehicles, and 116 generators were dispatched to the area.

 Taiwan's fire department said that 40 rescuers, a search dog, and five tonnes of equipment were on standby if assistance was needed.
 CEO of Apple, Tim Cook, said that the company pledged to donate to relief efforts, although the amount of money was not disclosed.